“a better world for women is a better world for everyone“

 Rachel Greenley: Hello Birkir, thank you for being here.

-RG: This is Birkir, he is Palina’s husband (who we just talked to) and just like Palina we have really enjoyed getting to know you and your family.
-Birkir has cooked for as many times, he makes wonderful pizza and amazing hamburgers and he is just fun to be around so I’m really looking forward to this conversation.
+RG: This is Birkir, he is Palina’s husband (who we just talked to) and just like Palina, we have really enjoyed getting to know you and your family.
+Birkir has cooked for us many times, he makes wonderful pizza and amazing hamburgers and he is just fun to be around so I’m really looking forward to this conversation.

-I just wanted to kind of start and ask you about the changes that you may have seen in your lifetime and through your family.
+I wanted to start and ask you about the changes that you may have seen in your lifetime and through your family.
 How has the role of men changed in your home over the last couple of generations?

 B: I mean I can only talk about it from my perspective.
 I just remember my father working and basically my mom also working, but also taking care of the household.
 They had different…my dad took care of the cars and stuff like that, but indoors and meals and stuff like that my mom took care of, but nowadays…